Technical Requirements for Festival and EFM Media

 The delivery deadline for all cinema presentation material including DKDMs is January 26, 2022.
 This deadline applies to all festival participants and EFM clients.
 All material has to arrive at the Berlinale Film Office by that date.

 Meeting this deadline is especially important since all media - for festival and EFM alike - must pass a comprehensive and time-consuming quality management process before their first screening.

 For European Film Market screenings only, the festival offers an Express Handling service for all materials delivered even after the deadline.
 An Express Handling Fee applies.

-The approved media formats for the festival and EFM are DCP, ProRes Quicktime and the analog film formats: 70mm, 35mm, 16mm.
-Other media formats are not accepted.
+The approved media formats for the festival and EFM are DCP and Quicktime ProRes.
+35mm or other formats only upon request.